310mc/https-310mc.github.io-tl/source/_posts/comet_show/second_half.md

 {% bubble Chiaki sad %}
 Yeah… Nagumo’s amazing, and that’s exactly why I chose him to be the next leader.

-He’s a bit of a klutz, so he tends to be looked down on—but he’s relentless with his hard work, and knows how to turn all his experiences into his strengths.
+He’s a bit of a klutz, so he tends to be looked down on — but he’s relentless with his hard work, and knows how to turn all his experiences into his strengths.

 That’s how he’s going to build himself thoroughly to grow into a splendid man.